-Shareholders' rights are derived from the Company's Amended and Restated Memorandum and Articles of Association and applicable laws.
+The rights of shareholders ("Shareholders") of the Company are derived from the Company's Amended and Restated Memorandum and Articles of Association and applicable laws.

 Shareholders are entitled to equal treatment and access to information, no matter their participation or number of shares held in the Company.

-The Company shall maintain or cause to be maintained an updated Shareholder's registry in accordance
+The Company shall maintain or cause to be maintained an updated Shareholders registry in accordance with the applicable laws so that shareholders' holdings are properly evidenced.